xhelma/12weekawsworkshopchallenge/week 2/Basic Modules.md

-In this workshop, we are going to explore the core concepts of the Identity and Access Management (IAM) service.
+In this workshop, we are going to explore the core concepts of the AWS Identity and Access Management (IAM) service.
 # Prerequisites
-We are going to set up a Cloud9 ennvironement
+First off, we are going to set up a Cloud9 ennvironement named `iam-workspace`.
+We're going to stick to the free tier EC2 Linux instance.
+We leave everything to default.
+# Basic Modules